Jutho/TensorKit.jl/docs/src/man/tensors.md

 possibly with some symmetry constraint.
 The case of ``\mathbf{SVect}`` and its subcategories, and more general categories, are discussed below.

-In the case of triival twists, we can deform the diagram such that we first combine every morphism with a number of coevaluations ``η`` so as to represent it as a tensor, i.e. with a trivial domain.
+In the case of trivial twists, we can deform the diagram such that we first combine every morphism with a number of coevaluations ``η`` so as to represent it as a tensor, i.e. with a trivial domain.
 We can then rearrange the morphism to be all ligned up horizontally, where the original morphism compositions are now being performed by evaluations ``ϵ``.
 This